 The American Hospital Association estimates that hospitals and health systems are losing $50.7 billion a month due to canceled services and the costs of PPE and frontline workers.
 Service disruption has led to a lack of treatment for severe illnesses and conditions and an uncertain job market.
 Even as unemployment rates slow, many workers who no longer have medical insurance face rising costs and have chosen to avoid healthcare for the time being.

-Despite or because of these challenges, companies have stepped up with a range of innovative solutions to help healthcare professionals continue to provide quality patient care.
+Despite or because of these challenges, companies have stepped up with a range of healthcare innovations and solutions to help healthcare professionals continue to provide quality patient care.

 Telehealth and Teletherapy

 During the first peak of COVID-19 in March and April, telehealth visits made up nearly 70% of all patient care, outperforming in-person visits and emergency ambulatory services nationwide.

 A recent report by medical networking site Doxomity found that the number of US patients who have had at least one telehealth visit has increased by 57% since the pandemic began.

 While other research suggests that in-person medical visits are rising, Doximity’s report estimates over 20% of all medical visits will be conducted virtually by the end of 2020.
 This represents nearly $30 billion in healthcare services, which could increase by more than 300% by 2023 if healthcare continues to go digital.

 Dealing with a highly-contagious disease with over 32 million cases across 213 countries has created serious concerns about safe and effective screening for coronavirus.
 A number of medical and security tech companies have begun to develop unique solutions for identifying COVID-19 in workplaces and public areas, such as: